7Block Labs

 3) Proving Engine

-Two core patterns are in production today:
+Two main patterns are making waves in production today:

-• ZK wrapper over TEE attestation (zk‑attested TEEs)
+• ZK Wrapper over TEE Attestation (zk-attested TEEs)

-• TEE‑accelerated proving with privacy
+• TEE-accelerated Proving with Privacy

-Engineering note:
+Engineering Note

 4) Settlement & Verification